 Now imagine a variation of this as an event, a race.
 Meet the Ohio Backyard Ultra Marathon.
 In the Ohio run, runners have one hour to complete a 4.1mile trail/cross-country type circuit.

 Those who make it back before the hour is up can rest a few minutes before starting the same circuit going off 60 minutes after starting the first run.
 Anyone who fails to complete any lap of the course in an hour will simply not be there to toe the starting line for the next run.
 They are recorded as DNF.
 Only the last man or woman standing is credited as finishing the race.
-In 2021, it was Ohio’s Harvey Lewis, 44, who completed 55 laps, one each hour on the 4.1-mile course, with a final distance of just over 228 miles.
-Second place was Jennifer Russo, 55, also from Ohio, who pushed Lewis for 54 laps.
-Her reward was intrinsic.
-Yes, she outdistanced the other 96 competitors, but was still a DNF.

 BUYING THE RIGHT SHOES FOR YOUNG RUNNERS